Severina7/clustering_project_zillow/README.md

 ## Project Specifications

-  - This project will contain a clearly named final notebook, with profuse markdown.
-This notebook will be what you present and should contain plenty of markdown documentation and cleaned up code.
+  - This project will contain a clearly named final notebook, with copious markdown.
-  - A README that explains what the project is, how to reproduce you work, and your notes from project planning.
+  - It will also contain a README that explains what the project is, how to reproduce my work, and my notes from project planning.
   - A Python module or modules that automate the data acquisistion and preparation process.
 These modules should be imported and used in your final notebook.
-## Business Goals
+## Goals of the project
-  - Construct an ML Regression model that predict propery tax assessed values ('taxvaluedollarcnt') of Single Family Properties using attributes of the properties.
+  - Use clusters to help your exploration, understanding, and modeling of the data
   - Find the key drivers of property value for single family properties.
   - Deliver a report that the data science team can read through and replicate, understand what steps were taken, why and what the outcome was.
   - Make recommendations on what works or doesn't work in prediction these homes' values.